AdaCore/training_material/courses/spark_for_ada_programmers/labs/070_specification_language.lab.rst

           and then (for all K in T'Range =>
                       (if K not in I | J then T (K) = T'Old (K)));

-.. container:: animate 1-

-   *Verify the unit still proves correctly*

 ----------------------------------
 Using Expression Functions (1/3)
 ----------------------------------

-.. container:: animate 1-

 - Define an expression function :ada:`Value_Rec_Is_One` to express the condition in the postcondition of :ada:`Init_Rec`

    + :ada:`Init_Rec` is supposed to set the active field to 1
+   + After modification, verify the unit still proves correctly

 .. container:: animate 2-